Beat Social Anxiety

 But inside?
 It feels like you’re constantly managing some invisible threat that's probably not actually there...but it could be.

-At some point, growing up, you learned to scan for danger – emotional danger.
-Arguments, unpredictability, criticism, bullying…Your nervous system adapted.
+At some point, growing up, you learned to scan for danger – emotional danger, arguments, unpredictability, criticism, bullying…Your nervous system adapted.
 It got good – too good – at reading between the lines.
 Now, in adulthood, your body reacts even when the room is safe.

-That split-second tightening.
-The worry that you’ve said or will say something stupid.
-The urge to withdraw, to stay quiet, to avoid.
+When you imagine the judgement of others, you may notice that split-second tightening in your chest, the worry that you’ve said or will say something stupid, the urge to withdraw, to stay quiet, to avoid.
 The mental replay afterwards – every sentence, every expression, every pause.
+You are experiencing your imagination as real, and it’s exhausting.
+It makes you feel smaller than you truly are.

 What therapy with me looks like:

-• We use imagination, hypnotic phenomena, playful thought experiments, and the Psychological Illusion Model to reveal the illusion underneath the fear.
+We use imagination, hypnotic phenomena, playful thought experiments, and the Psychological Illusion Model to reveal the illusion underneath the fear.

 And something shifts.